Tomoscorbin/spark-proof/docs/pbt_for_data_pipelines.md

 # Property-Based Testing for Data Pipelines

 Property-based testing (PBT) is a technique that asserts high-level truths about your code.
 In contrast to example-based testing, which asserts that specific cases are correct, PBT defines general "properties" (or invariants) that hold up against wide range of data.
 Instead of handpicking a few example cases and their expected outcome, by stating general rules and testing them against a variety of randomly generated data, PBT aims to prove that these rules are always true, as opposed to showing that a few scenarios are correct.

-In Python, this is usually done using [Hypothesis](https://hypothesis.readthedocs.io/en/latest/), a PBT library that generates randomised data for you.
+In Python, PBT is usually done using [Hypothesis](https://hypothesis.readthedocs.io/en/latest/), a library that generates randomised data for you.
 Here is a Hypothesis example of a simple property test for a string reverse function:

 ```python
 @given(st.text())